BLUE VIEWPOINT

 17"Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 18For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 19Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 20For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven."

-How can you read these verses and think it is OK to just write off one of the Commandments?
+How can you read these words of Jesus and think it is OK to just write off one of the Commandments?
 Any of them?
 Jesus said "if anyone sets aside one of the least" of them, that person is going to have a problem.
 Of course, some spin their fancy words to make this apply only to Jews and say even that requirement stopped at Jesus' death.
 The obvious question is, "Where and when was this important announcement made?" (see Got Questions? for a sample of contradicting scripture by claiming that Jesus was "ending" all law at His death).
 People claim that Jesus was "talking to only the Jews".
 If that is the case, then what was Paul talking about in Romans 3:31 when he spoke to the Gentiles?:

 31Do we then make void the law through faith?
 God forbid: yea, we establish the law.